 Bob was keenly aware of the disruption retirement could cause his spouse.
 He hasn’t taken the decision lightly.
 “Robyn and I don’t have [everything] done,” Bob says, “but we’re in an ok place where I think that it’s going to work out reasonably well.”
 After all, transitioning is “an ongoing process.”

 In addition to consulting his wife, Bob says he wouldn’t transition unless he felt “personally, financially in an ok place.”
 Once he’d decided transitioning to his Third Half was financially feasible, and he and his wife were in an “ok place,” Bob started focusing on other things.
 Namely, the other parts of his “Portfolio Life.”

 While Bob writes his book, he still goes to the office five times a week for three quarters of the day.
 From the outside, one might think transitioning would lighten his schedule.
 This is not always reality.
 Transitioning often results in the same amount of activity – just more diversity.
 That can make setting priorities difficult.
 Adding to the complexity, one of Bob’s top strengths is Achiever.
 So, whatever he chooses to do, he’ll want to finish it—something we observe can be harder to do with more flexibility and ambiguity on the calendar.

-In order to help ease THA clients through their transition, we introduce the concept of “Blocks of Time.”
+In order to help ease THA clients through their transition, we introduce the concept of “Blocks of Time" through our personal and professional coaching sessions.
 Transitioning can change the way they consider time—rather than scheduling by the minute or hour, why not by “Portfolio Life” theme?
 With more freedom on the calendar, we suggest blocking out wider swatches of time (a few hours) during the week to allow more spaciousness for getting things done.